Antibiotic use in livestock: Genetic Basis of Antibiotic Resistance

 Bacteria from the same ecological niche as antibiotic-producing organisms have evolved ancient mechanisms to withstand the effect of the harmful antibiotics.
-Bacteria are still able to thrive in the presence of many environmental treats, including antibiotics.
+Bacteria are still able to thrive in the presence of many environmental threats, including antibiotics.
 This unique ability is referred to as genetic plasticity.
-Bacteria have two mechanism by which their genetics information can be altered to make them more resistant to treats - either by the mutation of their genes or by the acquisition of foreign DNA, which code for resistant genes.
+Bacteria have two mechanism by which their genetics information can be altered to make them more resistant to threats - either by the mutation of their genes or by the acquisition of foreign DNA, which code for resistant genes.
 The latter being the most important cause of antibiotic-resistant strains of bacteria in animals and humans.
 Bacteria may acquire these foreign genes through three processes: transformation, transduction and conjugation.

 Transformation is the process by which bacteria acquire naked DNA from the environment.
 In transduction, bacteria acquire DNA from viruses via bacteriophages.
 Conjugation is the direct transfer of DNA through cell-to-cell contact which is often mediated by plasmids.
-Conjugative plasmids carry a number of beneficial gene and enable bacteria to exchange them among themselves to improve survival against antibiotics.
+Conjugative plasmids carry a number of beneficial genes and enable bacteria to exchange them among themselves to improve survival against antibiotics.
 This contributes to multi-drug resistant bacteria.

 Antibiotic resistance also occurs naturally, as it is a bacterium's response to any threat.
 Antibiotic-resistant bacteria have been found in pristine environments unrelated to human activity such as in the frozen and uncovered remains of woolly mammoths, in the polar ice caps and in isolated caves deep underground.
 Antibiotic resistance can occurs if the bioavailability of antibiotics are too low to inhibit bacterial growth, which can trigger cellular responses in the bacteria that allow them to survive.
 These bacteria can then reproduce and spread their antibiotic-resistant genes to other generations, increasing their prevalence and ultimately leading to infections that cannot be healed by antibiotics.